-Professors J. Blondell, M. Thomas (chair) Assistant Professor and Technical Director J. Hicks
+Professors J. Blondell (co-chair), M. Thomas Associate Professor and Technical Director J. Hicks (co-chair)

 Description of the Major.
 The study of Theatre Arts at Westmont blends traditional and contemporary approaches to the art of the stage, engaging students in a dynamic and lively exploration of theatre.
 Majors participate in the interdisciplinary nature of the field through an integrated study of acting and directing, design and technology, dramatic literature and theory, theatre history, and extensive elective options.
 The department's many courses and projects provide a deep and broad understanding of the field, and create opportunities for the development of personal creativity and critical thinking skills.